 - Charging for public transport (buses).
 This

 will occur at depots, largely outside the local

 area, and is the responsibility of the NSW

 Government.
 This will require coordination

 between the bus operators and the grid

 operators.

-- Charging for commercial vehicles.
-This will

-occur at depots and other origins, largely

-outside the local area, or in the southern

-industrial and urban services lands within

-the local area.
-There may be some need for

-destination or 'on-route' charging.
-This should

-occur off-street such as in publicly accessible

-charging facilities and destination parking.
+- 2. Charging for commercial vehicles.
+This will occur at depots and other origins, largely outside the local area, or in the southern industrial and urban services lands within the local area.
+There may be some need for destination or 'on-route' charging.
+This should occur off-street such as in publicly accessible charging facilities and destination parking.

 - 3. Charging for taxis, car share and point-to-point vehicles.
 The operators of these fleets are responsible for the charging of these fleets.
-Indications are that they will transition swiftly, when electric vehicles become more available, due to the savings in running costs.7 The City has a role to facilitate this.

-- 4. Charging for private vehicles, residents and visitors:

-- Publicly accessible charging off-street.
-This

-is already occurring in our area, such as

-charging at retail destinations and hotels,

-within car parks (including two City of Sydney

-car parks) and at charging facilities such

-as those provided by the NSW Government

-grants and in the near future at service
+Indications are that they will transition swiftly, when electric vehicles become more available, due to the savings in running costs.
+The City has a role to facilitate this. - 4.
+Charging for private vehicles, residents and visitors: - Publicly accessible charging off-street.
+This is already occurring in our area, such as charging at retail destinations and hotels, within car parks (including two City of Sydney car parks) and at charging facilities such as those provided by the NSW Government grants and in the near future at service stations. - Private charging off-street.

-stations.

-- Private charging off-street.
 This is already occurring in residential and commercial facilities.
-There is a large role for the City to play in using planning controls to make sure that new developments are "EV ready", and in assisting existing developments to provide charging as appropriate.
+There is a large role for the City to play in using planning controls to make sure that new developments are "EV ready", and in assisting existing developments to electrify their buildings and provide charging as appropriate.
 Many of our residents have access to on-site parking, either a garage, driveway or dedicated parking space, and will charge there for the reasons outlined in Section 1.3.
 Commercial facilities such as offices are providing electric vehicle charging for employees.
-This can be facilitated through the planning system to ensure new office buildings provide charging facilities in any car parking provided.

-- Charging for residents without on-site parking, or easy access to off-street parking or publicly accessible off-street charging.
-The City has a role to play in facilitating these residents to transition to electric vehicles and can play a short-term, leadership role.
+This can be facilitated through the planning system to ensure new office buildings provide charging facilities in any car parking provided. - Charging for residents without on-site parking, or easy access to off-street parking or publicly accessible off-street charging.
+The City has a role to play in facilitating these residents to transition to electric vehicles and can play a short-term, leadership role, including by focussing initiatives such as the trial of polebased charging to these areas.